Stay Low. Stay Still. Survive.

-Troy works in two of the Division's coolest programs: Mammals and Disease Management.
-His years working for the National Park Service, USFWS Fish and BLM have allowed him to work with species from spotted owls and sea turtles to jaguars and elk.
+Troy works for the DWR's Wildlife Health Program.
+His years in the federal system and in Utah have allowed him to work with species ranging from spotted owls and sea turtles to jaguars and chukars.
 Troy likes to camp, hike, read and explore.

 The mulie bounded across the road in front of us.
 Powerful leg muscles flexed under her summer coat, propelling her through effortless 20-foot arcs.
 Five heads swiveled to watch the deer, some of them lurching from reclined positions of slumber.

 “I doubt she has a fawn,” I grumbled.
 I judged that the doe was moving far too fast to have a wobbly newborn in tow.
 A collective sigh filled the truck.
 Two people slumped back to sleep and a third resumed texting.

 Then again, I thought, she did look a little panicked.
 Something gnawed at my subconscious, demanding attention.
 Though I couldn’t have quantified the intuition, I sensed there was something more to the situation than a deer crossing the road.